 A core part of the Group's medium-term growth strategy is strengthening its digital platform to support the delivery of a consistent and seamless experience for customers through the Group's omni-channel distribution platform, creating new digital propositions to support new customer acquisition and customer retention, and simplifying its operating platform to drive efficiency, process simplification and customer acquisition.
-If the Group fails to successfully execute its digital strategy, fails to invest sufficiently, fails to invest to the same extent as its competitors, fails to invest in appropriate technologies or customers (in particular SME customers), or fails to adopt the high-tech, light touch service model that the Group's medium-term growth strategy anticipates, the Group's business, results of operations, financial condition and prospects could be materially adversely affected.
-The Group also may be required to make further expenditure or investments (such as marketing, customer incentives or pricing changes) in order to achieve its strategic targets.
+If the Group fails to successfully execute this strategy (referred to as "Digital First"), fails to invest sufficiently, fails to invest to the same extent as its competitors, fails to invest in appropriate technologies or customers (in particular business customers), or fails to adopt the high-tech, light touch service model that the Group's medium-term growth strategy anticipates, the Group's business, results of operations, financial condition and prospects could be materially adversely affected.
+The Group also may be required to make further expenditure or investments (such as marketing, customer incentives or pricing changes) to achieve its strategic targets.
 Further innovation by competitors, for example through "digital disruption" of existing product or service markets causing changes in consumer demands and behaviours, or other changes in consumer behaviour, may require it to adapt its plans and/or revise its strategy, causing delay in its implementation or resulting in additional costs.
-There is a risk that the execution of the Group's digital strategy will increase the demands on its existing on-boarding, monitoring and screening IT systems.
+There is a risk that the execution of the Group's "Digital First" strategy will increase the demands on its existing on-boarding, monitoring and screening IT systems.
 The failure of any of these IT systems to meet such increased requirements could have a material adverse effect on the Group's business, results of operations, financial condition and prospects.
-Any failure to successfully implement its digital strategy, delay in such implementation or failure to keep pace with further changes in the industry could have a material adverse effect on the Group's business, results of operations, financial condition and prospects.
+Any failure to successfully implement its "Digital First" strategy, delay in such implementation or failure to keep pace with further changes in the industry could have a material adverse effect on the Group's business, results of operations, financial condition and prospects.
+The acceleration of the Group's "Digital First" strategy, as announced on the 4th November 2021, could increase the likelihood of the risks associated with the execution of the strategy occurring.

-A risk event, such as compliance breaches, cyber-enabled crime and fraud (for further information, see the risk factor entitled "The Group is exposed to risks associated with cyber-enabled crime and fraud"), or a significant operational or technology failure, may adversely affect the execution of the Group's digital strategy, which could lead to a material adverse effect on the Group's business, results of operations, financial condition and prospects.
+A risk event, such as compliance breaches, cyber-enabled crime and fraud (for further information, see the risk factor entitled "The Group is exposed to risks associated with cyber-enabled crime and fraud" below), or a significant operational or technology failure, may adversely affect the execution of the Group's "Digital First" strategy, which could lead to a material adverse effect on the Group's business, results of operations, financial condition and prospects.